 Joovy is a family company located in Texas and California started in 2005.
 Joovy designs original products with quality construction that provide functional and fun final gear for everyday use.
 They offer a variety of baby gear options from strollers and play yards to bottles.

 In the following sections, we detail the Scooter's performance during testing.
-The metric scores determine the overall score with an emphasis on ease of use and maneuverability.

 Ease of Use